 In one of the group projects, my team has looked into a live case of the Sustainable Development Goals (SDGs) and interviewed some great industry experts in Denmark, including Sustainia, a think-tank partnering the UN Global Compact to advance the online communication about the global goals; and the leading biotech Novozymes awarded by the UN as the pioneer in integrating the SDGs into business strategies.

-Denmark is simply a strategic location for you to reach out to these masterminds who are forward looking and taking sustainability to the next level.
-So, no more Denmark Second!
+Put simply – Denmark is a strategic location for you to reach out to these masterminds who are forward looking and taking sustainability to the next level.
+So, no more Denmark second!